-Honorlock requires that you use the Google Chrome (Links to an external site.) browser;

-furthermore, the Honorlock extension download (Links to an external site.) must be added to Chrome.
+Honorlock requires that you use the Google Chrome(Links to an external site.) browser; furthermore, the Honorlock extension (Links to an external site.)(Links to an external site.) must be added to Chrome.
 For further information, FAQs, and technical support, please visit Honorlock.
+(Links to an external site.)